Skip to content Skip to search

 Abortion is legal up until fetal viability.
 In 2019, the state codified the right to an abortion.
 In May 2022, the state announced a $35 million fund to support abortion clinics.

-Abortion is legal up to 22 weeks after the last menstrual period.
-While the trigger law is currently blocked, there are no abortion clinics operating in the state.
+Abortion is legal until fetal viability.
+There are exceptions in cases of rape of incest up to six weeks from the last menstrual period, and more for life-threatening medical concerns.
+While the total ban trigger law is currently blocked, there are no abortion clinics operating in the state.
 People seeking an abortion must wait 24 hours before getting the procedure and undergo mandatory counseling.
 North Dakota has method bans on D&E procedures and D&X procedures, and providers cannot use telemedicine for medication abortions.
 Abortions cannot be done for reasons of sex selection or genetic anomalies.

 Abortion is illegal.
 There are exceptions in cases of rape, incest or when the life of the pregnant person is in danger.